New Britain Party

 New Britain was a minor British right-wing political party founded by Dennis Delderfield in 1976.
 The party was de-registered in November 2008.

 Founding

-It was led from its creation by Dennis Delderfield, a former Common Councilman of the City of London and editor of the City of London & Dockland Times.
+It was led from its creation by Dennis Delderfield, a former Common Councilman of the City of London Corporation and editor of the City of London & Dockland Times.
 In 1980, the party absorbed the anti-immigration United Country Party, which had been chaired by TV astronomer Patrick Moore.
 Around this time it also absorbed a small anti-devolution group called the Keep Britain United Party.
 This party had contested a single seat (Carmarthen) in the 1979 general election.

 Positions

 New Britain was described as an "avowedly racist party" by The Observer.
 It campaigned for the return of capital punishment, and was supported by the Christian Affirmation Campaign, a right-wing traditionalist movement opposed to what it saw as the World Council of Churches' support for Communist regimes in Africa.
 Delderfield signed a letter in 2000 that argued that "suburb after suburb and town after town across the land have been taken over by Asians, Africans and Afro-Caribbeans....
 In the not too distant future they will have direct control in many areas."